SimonBoothroyd/smee/README.md

 parameter handlers in addition to limited support for registering custom handlers.

+It further supports a number of functional forms included in `smirnoff-plugins`, namely:

+* `DoubleExponential`

 ## Installation

 This package can be installed using `conda` (or `mamba`, a faster version of `conda`):